 |Beginning of letter||Dear Archdeacon (or Dear Mr Archdeacon)|

-|Envelope||The Ven the Archdeacon of Exeter|
+|Envelope||The Venerable The Archdeacon of Exeter|

-|Description in conversation||The Archdeacon|
+|Description in conversation||The Archdeacon (of Exeter)|